519 672 2121

 Close mobile menu

-In January 2014 Siskinds LLP filed a proposed class proceeding in the Ontario Superior Court of Justice against SouthGobi Resources Ltd., (“SouthGobi”) (TSX: SGQ, SEHK: 1878), certain of SouthGobi’s current and former directors and senior officers and SouthGobi’s former auditor.
+In January 2014 Siskinds LLP filed a class action proceeding in the Ontario Superior Court of Justice against SouthGobi Resources Ltd., (“SouthGobi”) (TSX: SGQ, SEHK: 1878), as well as current and former directors and senior officers at SouthGobi and the company's former auditor.

 Subject to certain exclusions, the proposed class includes all persons and entities who acquired securities of SouthGobi from March 30, 2011 to November 7, 2013.